2016 Philippine Senate election: Election for the Senate President

-On July 25, the day of convening of the 17th Congress, Tito Sotto and Juan Miguel Zubiri nominated Koko Pimentel for the Senate presidency, while Francis Escudero and Antonio Trillanes nominated Ralph Recto.
+On July 25, the day of convening of the 17th Congress, Tito Sotto and Migz Zubiri nominated Koko Pimentel for the Senate presidency, while Francis Escudero and Antonio Trillanes nominated Ralph Recto.
 Pimentel won by a vote of 20-3 with the backing of the largest party in the chamber, the Liberal Party, which included Recto as part of the tradition of opposing candidates voting for one other.
 Alan Peter Cayetano, who has expressed interest in leading the Senate, was absent during the session.
 Recto automatically became the Minority Leader after losing to Pimentel.
 Franklin Drilon was elected Senate President pro tempore while Sotto was elected Majority Leader.